Rapptz/discord.py/docs/migrating.rst

 An added benefit of the redesign is that it will be much more resilient towards reconnections:

 - The voice websocket will now automatically re-connect and re-do the handshake when disconnected.
-- The initial connect handshake will now retry up to 5 times so you no longer get as many ``asyncio.TimeoutError``
+- The initial connect handshake will now retry up to 5 times so you no longer get as many ``asyncio.TimeoutError``.
 - Audio will now stop and resume when a disconnect is found.

   - This includes changing voice regions etc.